The following provisions have been established for membership in Valley Flyers:

 - Support-Services Member

 From time to time the Board of Valley Flyers may identify certain appropriately-licensed professionals whose services are essential to the safe operation of the aircraft owned and/or operated by the corporation.
 In such instances, Valley Flyers may extend membership to these professionals as a Support-Services Member under the following terms.
-Support-Services members will not be charged an initiation fee for joining the corporation, nor will they be charged either routine monthly dues or flight time when such time is directly related to services provided to the corporation.
-In any month where a Support Services Member elects to reserve and use corporation assets for personal use, a monthly dues charge will be incurred, and flight time will be charged at the appropriate rate for the aircraft being used.
+Support-Services members will not be charged an initiation fee for joining the corporation, nor will they be charged either routine monthly dues or flight time when such time is directly related to services provided to the corporation or members.
+Support-Services members will have neither voting privileges nor privileges of using the corporation assets for personal use.

 - All reservations are handled by Flight Circle (www.flightcircle.com).
 All flights must be posted online before take-off.
 Sign out must show destination of flight (or “local flight” for flights in the Salem area, without landings elsewhere), take-off and return times, and contact number at destination if applicable.